mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 10 minutes for the Reg Proc services to be up and running.

 #### Steps to upload a packet into Reg Proc
+1. Make sure that, you are the root user.
 1. Run the test script for Reg Proc.
      ```
      $ sh testing-upload-packet-registration-processor.sh